 Is Food Combining Really Effective?

 Food combining helps many people improve their digestion and overall health.
-However, there’s still few research conducted on this eating practice.
+However, there’s still little research conducted on this eating practice.

 Critics say that the lack of evidence is proof that there is no truth in food combining.
 However, those who practice this eating method have proven its effectiveness time and again.
 To know if food combining is effective, you can try it yourself!

-Although its principles are not proven by science, there are certain studies showing evidence that some food combinations are compatible.
+Although its principles are not proven by science, certain studies show evidence that some food combinations are compatible.
 Examples of these are citrus fruits and iron, carrots and fats and spinach and dairy products.

-Check out this new book “East by West”.
-It is a modern take on the principles.
+Check out this new book, “East by West”.
+It is a modern take on the Ayurvedic principles.